CONAGRA BRANDS INC. Debt Disclosure

 2025 Term Loan

-In the fourth quarter of fiscal 2025, we entered into an unsecured Term Loan Agreement with a financial institution (the “2025 Term Loan Agreement”), borrowing an aggregate principal amount of $200.0 million (the “2025 Term Loan”) which is classified as notes payable within our Consolidated Balance Sheets.
-The 2025 Term Loan matures on October 29, 2025 and bears interest at, at the Company’s election, either (a) the sum of Term SOFR, plus 0.875% per annum or (b) 0.00% per annum plus the Base Rate, described in the 2025 Term Loan Agreement as the highest of (i) the prime rate in the U.S. published in The Wall Street Journal, (ii) the Federal Funds Rate plus 0.50%, and (iii) one-month Term SOFR plus 1.00%.
-The Company may voluntarily prepay loans under the 2025 Term Loan Agreement, in whole or in part, without premium or penalty, subject to certain conditions.
-On June 4, 2025, subsequent to our fiscal year end, we prepaid $100.0 million of the aggregate principal amount outstanding under the 2025 Term Loan utilizing a portion of the proceeds received in connection with the sale of our Chef Boyardee® business (see Note 7).
+In the fourth quarter of fiscal 2025, we entered into an unsecured Term Loan Agreement with a financial institution (the “2025 Term Loan Agreement”), borrowing an aggregate principal amount of $200.0 million (the “2025 Term Loan”) which was classified as notes payable within our Consolidated Balance Sheets.
+The 2025 Term Loan matured on October 29, 2025 and bore interest at, based upon the Company’s election, either (a) the sum of Term SOFR, plus 0.875% per annum or (b) 0.00% per annum plus the Base Rate, described in the 2025 Term Loan Agreement as the highest of (i) the prime rate in the U.S. published in The Wall Street Journal, (ii) the Federal Funds Rate plus 0.50%, and (iii) one-month Term SOFR plus 1.00%.
+The 2025 Term Loan Agreement allowed the Company to voluntarily prepay loans, in whole or in part, without premium or penalty, subject to certain conditions.
+During the first quarter of fiscal 2026, we prepaid the $200.0 million aggregate principal amount outstanding under the unsecured term loan utilizing a portion of the proceeds received in connection with the sale of our Chef Boyardee® business (see Note 7) and proceeds from the issuance of the Senior Unsecured Notes (see Note 4).

 2024 Term Loan

-In the fourth quarter of fiscal 2024, we entered into an unsecured Term Loan Agreement with a financial institution (the “2024 Term Loan Agreement”), borrowing an aggregate principal amount of $300.0 million (the “2024 Term Loan”) which is classified as notes payable within our Consolidated Balance Sheets.
+In the fourth quarter of fiscal 2024, we entered into an unsecured Term Loan Agreement with a financial institution (the “2024 Term Loan Agreement”), borrowing an aggregate principal amount of $300.0 million (the “2024 Term Loan”) which was classified as notes payable within our Consolidated Balance Sheets.
 In the fourth quarter of fiscal 2025, we entered into a letter agreement (the “Amendment”) extending the maturity date of the 2024 Term Loan from April 29, 2025 to October 29, 2025.
-The 2024 Term Loan, as amended, bears interest at, at the Company’s election, either (a) the sum of Term SOFR, plus 0.875% per annum, or (b) 0.00% per annum plus the Base Rate, described in the 2024 Term Loan Agreement as the greatest of (i) Bank of America, N.A.’s “prime rate”, (ii) the Federal Funds Rate plus 0.50%, and (iii) one-month Term SOFR plus 1.00%.
-The Company may voluntarily prepay loans under the 2024 Term Loan Agreement, in whole or in part, without premium or penalty, subject to certain conditions.
-On June 4, 2025, subsequent
+The 2024 Term Loan, as amended, bore interest at, based upon the Company’s election, either (a) the sum of Term SOFR, plus 0.875% per annum, or (b) 0.00% per annum plus the Base Rate, described in the 2024 Term Loan Agreement as the greatest of (i) Bank of America, N.A.’s “prime rate”, (ii) the Federal Funds Rate plus 0.50%, and (iii) one-month Term SOFR plus 1.00%.
+The 2024 Term Loan Agreement allowed the Company to voluntarily prepay loans, in whole or in part, without premium or penalty, subject to certain conditions.
+During the first quarter of fiscal 2026, we prepaid the $300.0 million aggregate principal amount outstanding under the unsecured term loan utilizing a portion of the proceeds received in connection with the sale of our Chef Boyardee® business (see Note 7) and proceeds from the issuance of the Senior Unsecured Notes (see Note 4).

 Revolving Credit Facility